 We previously discussed the Types of Misalignment as a cause of machine failures.
 In this blog, we will discuss Types of Soft Foot and their impact on machines.

-Soft foot means machine frame distortion that occurs when the machine hold down bolts are loosened or tightened.
+Soft foot means machine frame distortion that occurs when the machine hold-down bolts are loosened or tightened.
 A soft foot condition can lead to internal misalignment of the machine which will add unwanted loads and forces to the bearings.
-Soft foot will also deflect the shaft as it accommodates for the internal misalignment of the frame of the machine.
+Soft foot will also deflect the shaft as it accommodates the internal misalignment of the frame of the machine.
 There are four main types of soft foot:

 - Parallel soft foot: Occurs when one of the feet on the machine does not touch the base while the other three do.
 This creates a parallel gap between the foot and the base when that foot is loosened.